-Business Grant Subsidy Allowance (previously referred to as State aid)
+Subsidy Control Allowance (formerly known as State aid)

-Where the Small Amounts of Financial Assistance Allowance has been reached, grants may be paid in compliance with the Principles set out in Article 3.4 of the TCA and in compliance with Article 3.2(3) of the TCA under the COVID-19 Business Grant Allowance (subsidies granted on a temporary basis to respond to a national or global economic emergency).
-For the purposes of these scheme rules, this allowance is £1,600,000 per single economic actor.
+Where the Small Amounts of Financial Assistance Allowance has been reached (or the applicant has elected not to use this), grants may be paid in compliance with the Principles set out in Article 3.4 of the TCA and in compliance with Article 3.2(3) of the TCA under the COVID-19 Business Grant Allowance (subsidies granted on a temporary basis to respond to a national or global economic emergency).
+For the purposes of these scheme rules, this allowance is fixed at £1,900,000 per economic actor, and does not fluctuate with exchange rates.
 This allowance includes any grants previously received under the COVID-19 business grant schemes and any State aid previously received under Section 3.1 of the European Commission’s Temporary Framework across any other UK scheme.
-This may be combined with the Small Amounts of Financial Assistance Allowance to equal £1,935,000 (subject to the exact amount applicable under the Small Amounts of Financial Assistance Allowance using the Special Drawing Right calculator).
+This may be combined with the Small Amounts of Financial Assistance Allowance to equal £2,243,000 (subject to the exact amount applicable under the Small Amounts of Financial Assistance Allowance using the Special Drawing Right calculator).

 - The Special Allowance covers only the applicant’s uncovered fixed costs incurred during the period between 1 March 2020 and 31 March 2022, including such costs incurred in any part of that period (‘eligible period’);

 - Applicants must demonstrate a decline in turnover during the eligible period of at least 30% compared to the same period in 2019.
 The calculation of losses will be based on audited accounts or official statutory accounts filed at Companies House, or approved accounts submitted to HMRC which includes information on the applicant’s profit and loss;

 - ‘Uncovered fixed costs’ means fixed costs not otherwise covered by profit, insurance or other subsidies;